Brief Summary1 of Safety Information for the VNS Therapy™ System [Epilepsy Indication] (August 2022)

 INTENDED USE / INDICATIONS—UNITED STATES

-Epilepsy— The VNS Therapy System is indicated for use as an adjunctive therapy in reducing the frequency of seizures in patients 4 years of age and older with partial onset seizures that are refractory to antiepileptic medications.
+Epilepsy (US)—The VNS Therapy System is indicated for use as an adjunctive therapy in reducing the frequency of seizures in patients 4 years of age and older with partial onset seizures that are refractory to antiepileptic medications

 Vagotomy—The VNS Therapy System cannot be used in patients after a bilateral or left cervical vagotomy.
 Diathermy—Do not use short-wave diathermy, microwave diathermy, or therapeutic ultrasound diathermy on patients implanted with a VNS Therapy System.
 Diagnostic ultrasound is not included in this contraindication.